blackboxnlp/2022/index.md

 ### Yonatan Belinkov
 Yonatan Belinkov (belinkov@technion.ac.il) is an assistant professor at the Technion.
-He has previosuly been a Postdoctoral Fellow at Harvard and MIT.
+He has previously been a Postdoctoral Fellow at Harvard and MIT.
 His recent research focuses on interpretability and robustness of neural network models of language.
 His research has been published at leading NLP and ML venues.
 His PhD dissertation at MIT analyzed internal language representations in deep learning models.